Cursola Best Moveset

 How to Evolve

 Cursola can't be caught in Winds & Waves.
-Transfer Corsola from Gold or Crystal and evolve through the 2-stage line to get it.
+Transfer Corsola from Gold & Silver, Crystal, or Ruby & Sapphire and evolve through the 2-stage line to get it.
 The step cards below map the full chain.

 No wild encounters for Cursola.
 The 2-stage line runs through Corsola, which you can catch at moderate rates from the locations below.
 Evolve at level 38 once you've got the levels.

-Cursola has a 510 base stat total and ranks as C-Tier: a situational pick that fills a niche.
+Cursola has a 510 base stat total and ranks as B-Tier: a solid choice for the right team.
 It works best as a wallbreaker.
 Base 145 Sp.
 Atk is where it shines.

 Weak Armor is the go-to ability for Cursola.
 It raises Speed and lowers Defense by one stage each upon being hit by a physical move.
 Its hidden ability Perish Body can work in specific setups.